jessicafndez/sql_injections/README.md

 Also working on load injector results in .json file.

-This is in work application, free to use just me.
+This is in work application, feel free to use just mention me.

 Have a nice day.
 Jessica